Regxelerator/solutions-use-case-library/use_case_17/README.md

 * Step 1: Uploading internal or external content into the app, with automated content and metadata extraction (as in Use Case 16)
 * Step 2: Generating individual sections of the memo via an agentic workflow based on uploaded content and initial user instructions
-* Step 3: Revising the draft memo through a separate agentic workflow, automatically incorporating user feedback (coming soon)
+* Step 3: Revising the draft memo through a separate agentic workflow, automatically incorporating user feedback

 To illustrate the tool in practice, the prototype includes a demonstration scenario involving a briefing memo for the international affairs department of a regulatory authority.